learn-co-curriculum/java-string-lab-1/README.md

 1. The `PasswordChecker` class contains a `passwordStrength` method that returns `0`.
    Edit the method to return the strength of the parameter string based on how many of the methods `isValidLength`, `containsSpecialChar`, `containsDigit`, and `containsNonDigit` return a positive boolean value.
+The `passwordStrength` method should give 1 point for each method that returns `true`.
+   - If all four of the methods from the previous tasks return `true`, then the password strength should be 4.
+   - If only three methods return `true`, the password strength should be 3.
+   - Etc.
 2. Edit `PasswordCheckerTest` to remove the `@Disabled` annotation from the `passwordStrength` method.
 3. Run `PasswordCheckerTest` and confirm the tests all pass.